 - Use a 1 tablespoon scoop to transfer the batter into the pan.
 This ensures the donut holes are equally sized and bake evenly.

 - Swap out the Nutella for another creamy sweet spread.
-Chocolate Biscoff would be heavenly in these donut holes too.
+Biscoff would be heavenly in these donut holes too.

 - These are just as tasty rolled in powdered sugar instead of granulated.
 Try it both ways!

 - Try our chocolate powdered sugar donut holes next!

 If you don’t have a mini-muffin tin you could make these in a regular muffin tin instead.
 They’ll be more like donut muffins than true donut holes, but still taste great!

 You will need to add some baking time if making these in a regular muffin tin.

 I don’t recommend frying these donut holes.
 They are more of a cake-style donut batter than a fried yeast donut dough.